jbanks7220/ctf-writeups/docs/portswigger-SQL-Injection-in-WHERE-Clause-retrieving-hidden-data.md

 ### 🧩 SQL Injection in WHERE Clause – Retrieving Hidden Data
-**🔍 Step 1: Identifying the Injection Point** Screenshot Reference: Browser URL with /filter?category= I began by analyzing the URL structure and noticed the category parameter was passed directly to the backend.
+**🔍 Step 1: Identifying the Injection Point**

+I began by analyzing the URL structure and noticed the category parameter was passed directly to the backend.
 This hinted at a potential injection point.

 <img width="931" height="869" alt="Screenshot 2025-10-07 135039" src="https://github.com/user-attachments/assets/3f9085a6-e994-49fe-9b84-75dc17d6f27c" />

 **🧪 Step 2: Testing for SQL Injection**

-Screenshot Reference: URL with filter?category= Injecting a single quote (') caused a server error, confirming that the input was being processed by a SQL query.
+Injecting a single quote (') caused a server error, confirming that the input was being processed by a SQL query.

 <img width="621" height="170" alt="Screenshot 2025-10-07 135115" src="https://github.com/user-attachments/assets/a710ba51-f17a-4e40-848d-eeb059f74801" />

 **🧬 Step 3: Crafting the Payload**

-Screenshot Reference: URL with filter?category=' or 1=1-- I used the classic ' OR 1=1-- payload to bypass the WHERE clause condition.
+I used the classic ' OR 1=1-- payload to bypass the WHERE clause condition.
 This forced the query to return all rows, including hidden data.

 <img width="631" height="121" alt="Screenshot 2025-10-07 135138v2" src="https://github.com/user-attachments/assets/2fc9016e-a349-4d21-b3d8-3f6044b11a4c" />

 **✅ Step 4: Successful Exploitation**
-Screenshot References: Multiple pages showing "Congratulations, you solved the lab!"

 The lab confirmed that the injection worked and hidden product categories were revealed.
 Mission accomplished.

 <img width="751" height="429" alt="Screenshot 2025-10-07 135138" src="https://github.com/user-attachments/assets/3072e560-4c65-447d-9a1a-47bd96f36e4c" />